bhrnjica/MLDataPreparationTool/README.md

 # MLDataPrepeparationTool
-This is WinForms C# project which can import any txtual dataset, and transfom it in to ML ready Training and Testing data sets, with full support of Numerical, Binary and Category encoding, defining features and label, Data normalisation and handling Missing values.
+This is WinForms C# project which can import any textual data set, and transform it in to ML ready Training and Testing data sets, with full support of Numerical, Binary and Category encoding, defining features and label, Data normalization and handling Missing values.
 Beside general export options, the Tool supports CNTK format.

 ![ML Data Preparation Tool](https://bhrnjica.files.wordpress.com/2018/03/2018-03-01_9-56-25.png?w=604&h=231)